feel-co/hjem/docs/inputs/extending.md

 Hjem module, and how you may integrate it with Hjem as a separate module system.

 The anatomy of a Hjem module is simple.
 You want to define `options`, and you want to set `config` based on those options.
-Here is an example from Hjem Rum's FZF module:
+Here is an example from
+[Hjem Rum's FZF module]:

 ```nix
 {